UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 ## Lists to Dataframes

 Up until this point we have been working with dataframes that have been read in and converted from different types of files.
-We, however can make dataframes from scratch using lists.
+We, however, can make dataframes from scratch using lists.

 Let’s say I wanted a dataframe of things I needed to purchase from the